stevehalliwell/ulox/README.md

 //to get an instance of the class, we invoke it's name and match it's init args var myFoo = MyFoo(1);

+//System is a special type that contains only non-instance functions, akin to a dynamic with function args that is frozen. system FooSystem
+{
+    Bar(someState, dt)
+    {
+        //does stuff with args passed to it, has no this }
+}

+//calling the system func is as expected, type and method name.
+Same as a static method in a class.
+FooSystem.Bar(a, 0.1);

+//ulox does not have inheritance, it does have mixins.
+These combine the elements of the type into the containing one.

+class ThenSome
+{
+    var d;

+    MoreBar(arg)
+    {
+        //...
+    }
+}

+class MyFooAndThenSome
+{
+    //this class will have all the vars (including default values), and methods of both named mixins. mixin
+        MyFoo,
+        ThenSome;

+    var alsoMyOwnList = [];

+    // mixins are pretty smart, this will auto assign to the a we got from MyFoo, the d from ThenSome, and our declared alsoMyOwnList. init(a, d, alsoMyOwnList){}

+    //...
+}

+//Since we don't have inheritance, we have operators to check that objects have partial matching shapes.
+//  meets returns true or false if the lhs has all the parts of the rhs var matchingShape1 = anAddress meets Address(); //will be true var matchingShape2 = anAddress meets myFoo(); //will be false

+//testing is built into the language, they are setup like test fixtures with test cases.
+//  They are auto run by the vm, in an isolated inner vm.
+//testset can have name, here FooTests, but the name is optional testset FooTests
+{
+    test ForceFail
+    {
+        //throw keyword can be used anywhere, it will stop the vm, it can have an arg or message
+        //  as tests are run in an isolated inner vm, the vm running the tests continues, but knows
+        //  the test failed.
+        throw;
+    }

+    test AreEqual
+    {
+        //there are many Assert methods, this means you don't need to if something throw Assert.AreEqual(1,1);
+    }

+    // test cases can also have data provided, here we have 2 sets of data, this
+    //  test will run twice once with each set of values expanded out to the args of the test method test ([ [1,2,3], [1,1,2] ]) Addition(a,b, expected) {
+        var result = a+b;

+        // expect keyword is akin to an Assert.IsTrue expect result == expected : "This custom message shown on failure, is optional";
+    }
+}
 ```